dilan-dio4/Keagate/README.md

 ## Usage

 Snow requires some configuration.
-Create a file called `.env` in the project root to edit of the parameters below.
-Use the provided `.env.default` file as a reference (your `.env` will override these).
+Create a file called `local.json` in `/config`, next to `default.json`, to edit of the parameters below.
+Use the provided `default.json` file as a reference (your `local.json` will override these).

 | Key                              | Description                    | Required | Default |
 |----------------------------------|----------------------------|----------------------------------|--|